xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-02-14-wrench-keratin-and-chromatin-at-a-storm-drain.md

 <a href="https://www.instagram.com/chromatin_band/">Chromatin</a>
 </p>
 <br>
 A DIY show inside a south-east Melbourne storm drain is the new best way to spend Valentine's Day with someone you love.
+Despite many delays, and all the difficulty you can expect setting up live music in this environment would bring, this amazing show organised by @m0shparty.diy turned out to be a great afternoon full of socialising and skramz music.

 ![poster](/images/moshpartyposter1.jpg)